matiasAguirreE/big-data-analysis/README.md

 The project is organized into the following directories:

 1. `dist`: Contains the mdp-hadoop.jar file created by build.xml file.
-2. `lib`: Contains jar files
+2. `lib`: Contains jar files of the project.
+3. `media`: Contains the media files of the project.
-3. `src`: Contains the java code of the project
+4. `src`: Contains the java code of the project.

 ## Data